jakaline-dev/Gremory/README.md

 Most of the LLM inference engines have limited options on token sampling.
 While current LLMs work pretty well with deterministic settings (no sampling), sampling does make a big difference when applied to creative tasks such as writing, roleplay, etc.

-Gremory Server allows users to customize the flow of the sampling process, by inputting the sampling parameters as a list.
+Gremory allows users to customize the flow of the sampling process, by inputting the sampling parameters as a list.

 ### Example